top of page

 Influences on Postnatal Wellbeing

-Various factors may shape your experience in the weeks and months following birth
+Various factors may shape your experience in the weeks and months following birth:

 • Hormonal and physical changes that impact mood and energy.